Frequently Asked Questions

 What do the Teachers do?

 The teachers will offer guided meditations, meditation instructions, facilitate small groups, give short talks and meet with people individually, if requested.
 Teachings will be given directly in English with German translation, or vice-versa.
 We will endeavour to offer a French translation, if requested and a translator is participating.
 Christopher is the senior teacher.
 He has attended every Yatra in France since 2001 and in the UK for some 10 years before.
-Christopher and Ulla (from Germany) are the two teachers.
-See bio of two teachers on the Information link of websilte
+Christopher and Ulla are the two teachers.
+See bio of two teachers on this website

 Will all of the Yatra be in silence?